-Stock futures trade lower on surge in coronavirus cases
+Stock futures trade lower ahead of economic reports

 Traders will get fresh data on jobless claims and GDP